1035 South York Road, Suite C,

 Contact Our Elk Grove Village Occupational Disease Attorneys

 Workers who experience health issues from exposure to infectious diseases or toxic substances, or who suffer from other illnesses related to work they have performed, deserve to receive proper medical and disability benefits.
-Kaiser Hafezi Law provides legal help and representation in these situations, and we can assist with the filing of workers’ comp claims or appeals.
+Kaiser Law provides legal help and representation in these situations, and we can assist with the filing of workers’ comp claims or appeals.
 Contact our Elmhurst workers’ compensation lawyers at 630-233-9946 for a free consultation.

 Sources: